TheCandidStartup/TheCandidStartup.github.io/_drafts/event-sourced-database-grid-view.md

 {% include candid-image.html src="/assets/images/event-source-grid-view/snapshot.svg" alt="Snapshot as per field arrays of indexes into a sorted string table" %}

-We keep the array of integers in memory and only load the strings they reference when needed.
+We keep the arrays of integers in memory and only load the strings they reference when needed.
 Aren't they all needed when sorting?
 They're not needed at all.
 The strings are stored in sorted order, which means the indexes sort in the same order as the strings.
 We only need to load the strings for display using virtual scrolling.

 Storing the strings separately and loading them on demand can also reduce the time needed when first opening a project.
 The worst case scenario is now downloading 60MB of data, compressed 10X.
 We're back under 10 seconds.
 The string table can be [divided into chunks]({{ snap_url | append: "#chunks" }}) which are downloaded on demand and in the background.

 Which is all great, if all we were doing is loading a snapshot.
 What about the events that occur after the snapshot was created?
 What about strings created or changed by local edits?
+We can easily modify the arrays in memory but it's not practical to update the string table.

 Whenever we have a new string, we see if it already exists in the string table.
 We can do the lookup efficiently using binary chop.
 If it already exists, we can represent the string using the string table index we found.